 Call usHow Effective are Spiders in Pest Control?

 In a word – very effective.
 The world’s estimated 25 million metric tons of spiders eat between 300 and 800 million metric tons of food per year.
 This means that on average, a single spider eats about 25 metric tons of food each year.
-This food mostly consists of insects, small vertebrates, and a small part of it is also plant matter.
+This food mostly consists of insects, and small vertebrates, and a small part of it is also plant matter.

 This means that leaving a couple of house webbing spiders means they will take care of any other type of insect entering your home.
 The same goes for leaving spiders in your garden.
 If you see a spide’s nest, do not be quick to destroy it.
 Leave them be, and they will protect your flowers and produce from destructive pests, such as aphids.

-How to Make Spiders Useful in my Garden?
+How to Make Spiders Useful in My Garden?

-After learning this mind-numbingly large number of food they eat, the first thing one would think about is how to put these hungry little creatures to good use?
+After learning this mind-numbingly large number of food they eat, the first thing one would think about is how to put these hungry little creatures to good use.
 The best idea you can have is to unleash them in your garden.

 There are already stores where you can buy spiders and praying mantis (the other insect predator) to use as a biological weapon against all those pests who eat your garden plants.
 The good thing about spiders is that only a few species are known to eat plant matter, so as long as you don’t get any of those, you’ll be fine.